Kitware/CMake/Help/variable/CMAKE_GENERATOR_INSTANCE.rst

   Specify the 4-component VS Build Version.

+.. versionadded:: 3.23

+  A portable VS instance may be specified that is not known to the Visual Studio Installer tool.
+The ``location`` and ``version=`` values must both be provided.

 If the value of ``CMAKE_GENERATOR_INSTANCE`` is not specified explicitly by the user or a toolchain file, CMake queries the Visual Studio Installer to locate VS instances, chooses one, and sets the variable as a cache entry